alecheckert/ppef/README.md

 Compact C++11 : Python implementation of the partitioned Elias-Fano (PEF) encoding from Ottoviano & Venturini (https://doi.org/10.1145/2600428.2609615).

 The main interface is a `Sequence` object that provides a compressed in-memory representation of a nondecreasing sequence of unsigned integers.
 Following Ottoviano & Venturini, we divide this sequence into "blocks" that are each independently encoded with Elias-Fano, using adaptive high/low bit ratios.
-This partitioning scheme increases compression efficiency: for large sets, compression ratios of >10-20X are typical.
-It also has a number of other benefits that we exploit here:
+This partitioning scheme increases compression efficiency: for large sets, we're usually able to get compression ratios of >=10-20X.
+This scheme has a number of other benefits that we exploit here:
  - $O(1)$ random access _without decompression_
  - $O(n+m)$ intersections and unions _without decompression_
  - $O(\log (n))$ set membership tests _without decompression_